zohaibarsalan/zohaibarsalan/README.md

 **_`Software Developer`_**

-I am a 15-year-old self-taught software developer specialising in web-development trying to learn C and start writing his blog/newsletter.
-I have learnt and slightly mastered JavaSript and the MERN stack.
+I am a 16-year-old self-taught software developer specializing in web development trying to learn C and start writing his blog/newsletter.
+I have learned and slightly mastered JavaSript and the MERN stack.
 Currently, I am learning AWS to complete the set.
-Most of the projects are examples, starter code or just sandboxes.
+Most of the projects are examples, starter code, or just sandboxes.
 After I learn C (hopefully), I'll populate this with many different projects.

 Also, I use vim btw.